-Can I Still File a Lawsuit After Accepting a Settlement?
+Can I Still Sue After Accepting a Settlement Offer?

 The majority of personal injury claims end in a settlement in which the insurance company enters into an agreement with you for the injuries you have suffered.
 The amount of compensation you receive is usually limited to the settlement amount, even if you later discover that you had additional expenses that stemmed from the accident or your medical condition worsens.
 You usually cannot sue after reaching a settlement, but there are some exceptions to this rule.

 If you were injured in an accident and are being offered a settlement, it is important to contact an experienced personal injury lawyer in Phoenixfor legal help.
 He or she can review your claim and determine if a settlement is in your best interest.

 When You Cannot Sue After a Settlement Offer

 In most situations when you accept a settlement, you are required to sign a release of liability.
 This document states that you are receiving a certain amount of compensation in exchange for forfeiting your right to further pursue the claim.
 It is a legally binding contract that you must follow to receive the settlement funds.